aws-samples/sample-financial-fraud-detection-with-nvidia/README.md

 - understand how to deploy container-based microservices
 - understands how to run a Jupyter notebook

-This notebook is a simple example of how to orchestrate a financial fraud detection workflow that leverages the financial-fraud-training microservice.
+This notebook is a simple example of how to orchestrate a financial fraud detection workflow that leverages the financial-fraud-training container.
 The notebook uses a synthetic dataset and produces the accuracy and a confusion matrix.
 Using real data in a production environment would not alter the workflow.

 <br>